 Checkpoint 0: Proposal (10 points)

-You have until April 06 to choose a category and refine an idea and submit it to the staff for review.
+From the first class, you have until April 05 to come up with an idea and submit it to the staff for review.
 We want you to give us an “elevator pitch” of your idea.
 It is fine if, as you work on your project, you decide to change the idea slightly; but keep in mind that your idea must be finalized by the Draft Checkpoint.
-If there are any major changes to your project after it has been approved, please email us to discuss it.
+If there are any major changes to your project after it has been approved, please email us to discuss.

 You will also need to create a schedule between now and completion for this checkpoint.
 After submission of this checkpoint, you will have four weeks to complete the final project, with the Draft checkpoint due in three weeks.
 Come up with a set of concrete tasks you hope to have accomplished each week after submission of the schedule checkpoint until the final project is due.

 Here is a sample schedule based on a fictional project whose focus is on a short film.
 You should make a similar schedule for yourself, we’ll ask you about it on the submission form.

 - Idea is finished, start pre-production, write script

 - This week I will complete my shot list and story boards, I will also find my actors and my location.

 - This week I will make a production plan (schedule, equipment, logistics, crew) and will begin filming.
 I will turn in my pre-production materials (shot list and storyboard) to demonstrate progress.

 - This week I will begin editing and start writing up my web page.
 For a draft, I plan to edit together a few highlights of footage that I shot and will upload.
 I will also send a screen shot of the sequence I have been editing.